 In 2017 we launched our electronic magazine, Knitability.
 Every six weeks we publish a new issue, featuring interviews with designers, interviews with shop owners, articles, reviews, free patterns and more.
 Knitability is FREE to all Bakery Bear Patrons, we are though delighted to make our first issue of 2019 available to everyone now!
-Just select the issue from the list below, follow the ‘Read Me’ link and it will be available for you download.
+Just select issue 17 from the list below, follow the ‘Read Free’ link and it will be available for you download immediately.